vidjil/vidjil/doc/user.md

 in the `.analysis` file, it will always be shown even if it does not meet the "top" filter.

-## Studying the distribution of "smaller clones"
+## Studying the distribution of all clones, including "smaller clones"

-The top 50/top 100 clones are displayed but all of them are computed and are useful to study full repertoires, including assessing the polyclonal background and the diversity of the repertoires.
+Vidjil detects all clones, even if, by default, only the top 50 or 100 clones are displayed with a full analysis.
-Clones that are hidden (because of the "top" or because of hiding some tags) are gathered into virtual clones, shown with light gray.
+The other clones, that are hidden (because of the "top" or because of hiding some tags) are gathered into *virtual clones*, shown with light gray.

+This enables to study full repertoires, including assessing the polyclonal background and the diversity of the repertoires.
 Note that selecting `color by clone` emphasizes the difference between the top clones, colored, and these virtual clones.
 Depending on the process configuration, these "smaller clones" are shown, in the clone list: